ccb-hms/workbench-python-workshop/episodes/05-lists.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How can I store many values together?"
+- How can I store many values together?
-- "How do I access items stored in a list?"
+- How do I access items stored in a list?
-- "How are variables assigned to lists different than variables assigned to values?"
+- How are variables assigned to lists different than variables assigned to values?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Explain what a list is."
+- Explain what a list is.
-- "Create and index lists of simple values."
+- Create and index lists of simple values.
-- "Change the values of individual elements"
+- Change the values of individual elements
-- "Append values to an existing list"
+- Append values to an existing list
-- "Reorder and slice list elements"
+- Reorder and slice list elements
-- "Create and manipulate nested lists"
+- Create and manipulate nested lists

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "`[value1, value2, value3, ...]` creates a list."
+- `[value1, value2, value3, ...]` creates a list.
-- "Lists can contain any Python object, including lists (i.e., list of lists)."
+- Lists can contain any Python object, including lists (i.e., list of lists).
-- "Lists are indexed and sliced with square brackets (e.g., list[0] and list[2:9]), in the same way as strings and arrays."
+- Lists are indexed and sliced with square brackets (e.g., list[0] and list[2:9]), in the same way as strings and arrays.
-- "Lists are mutable (i.e., their values can be changed in place)."
+- Lists are mutable (i.e., their values can be changed in place).
-- "Strings are immutable (i.e., the characters in them cannot be changed)."
+- Strings are immutable (i.e., the characters in them cannot be changed).
 ::::::::::::::::::::::::::::::::::::::::::::::::